 Topic 11: Brand Management.
-Addresses the strategic importance of branding and concepts, frameworks, and strategies for building, leveraging, and defending strong brands.
-Current opportunities and challenges in a variety of industries and markets, including consumer packaged goods, business-to-business, services, technology, online, and global.
-Marketing 372 (Topic: Brand Management) and 172, 272, 372 (Topic 11) may not both be counted.
+Assess the strategic importance of building, leveraging, and defending strong brands through various branding, concepts, frameworks, and strategies.
+Explore current opportunities and challenges in a variety of industries and markets, including consumer packaged goods, business-to-business, services, technology, online, and global.
+Marketing 372 (Topic 11) and 372T (Topic 11) may not both be counted.